The Direct to Video Connoisseur

 Dream a Little Dream 2 (1995)

-Back in high school, this was one of those, it's on Cinemax all the time, and everytime we're at so-and-so's place, and he's got Cinemax, we're watching it.
+Back in high school, this was one of those, it's on Cinemax all the time, and every time we're at so-and-so's place, and he's got Cinemax, we're watching it.
 I'd probably seen this like 5 times total if you add up all the times I'd seen half of it, or the first fifteen minutes, or whatever, and put them all together.
 I decided, through the magic of Netflix, to watch it all the way from the beginning to the end in one sitting.

 Dream a Little Dream 2 picks up where the first one left off, with our heroes, the Two Coreys, living in LA, with Haim's sister, played by Robyn Lively.
 Coleman has sent them a pair of magical sunglasses that, when worn, allow the wearer of one pair to control the wearer of the other pair with his or her mind.
-Naturally, some baddies want the glasses, and Haim is somehow caught between them and framed for the theft of some other sunglasses at the sunglass store he works at.
+Naturally, some baddies want the glasses, and Haim is somehow caught between them and framed for the theft of some other sunglasses at the sunglasses store he works at.
 Now Feldman and Lively must find the magical sunglasses, find the stolen unmagical ones, and clear Haim's good name.
 In the process, they fall in love.

 This is classic Two Coreys post the big fame.
 It's awesome.
 There's a hint of Lost Boys and License to Drive, mixed in with a dash of the boys have grown up.
 This is much better than the too silly National Lampoon's Last Resort, and the too silly thriller Blown Away.
 This is vintage 80s Two Coreys for the mid-nineties.